bookalope/Bookalope/API.md

     User-Agent: HTTPie/0.9.2

     HTTP/1.1 200 OK
-    Content-Disposition: attachment; filename="36582d54166540638efc286e655fb657.png"
+    Content-Disposition: attachment; filename="36582d54166540638efc286e655fb657-cover-image.png"
     Content-Length: 16784
     Content-Type: image/png; charset=UTF-8
     Date: Mon, 21 Sep 2015 16:37:36 GMT
     Server: nginx/1.9.4

-    Downloading 16.39 kB to "36582d54166540638efc286e655fb657.png"
+    Downloading 16.39 kB to "36582d54166540638efc286e655fb657-cover-image.png"
     Done.
 16.39 kB in 0.00058s (27.79 MB/s)

 `POST https://bookflow.bookalope.net/api/books/{book_id}/bookflows/{id}/files/image`

 Post an image with the given name or id for the bookflow.
 The only image currently supported is the cover image.

-**Parameters**: `name` (string) is the name or identifier for the image; this parameter is optional and defaults to `cover`. `file` (string) is the base64 encoded image. `filename` (string) is the original file name of the image.
+**Parameters**: `name` (string) is the name or identifier for the image; this parameter is optional and defaults to `'cover-image'`, the book's cover image. `caption` (string) is the caption for the image; this parameter is optional and if none is given then an existing caption for the image is removed. `file` (string) is the base64 encoded image. `filename` (string) is the original file name of the image.
 **Return**: n/a
-**Errors**: `400` if the image is not one of the supported formats (jpg, png, gif), `413` if the posted document is too large (more than 12MB).
+**Errors**: `400` if the image is not one of the supported formats (jpg, png, gif); `406` if the bookflow does not contain a document, or the document is not in `convert` step, or no image with the specified name existed; `413` if the posted document is too large (more than 12MB).

     ~ > base64 cover.png > cover.png.b64
-    ~ > http --auth token: --json --verbose POST https://bookflow.bookalope.net/api/books/29fdc01dddb345268400bebef45b9d9e/bookflows/36582d54166540638efc286e655fb657/files/image file=@cover.png.b64 filename=cover.png
+    ~ > http --auth token: --json --verbose POST https://bookflow.bookalope.net/api/books/29fdc01dddb345268400bebef45b9d9e/bookflows/36582d54166540638efc286e655fb657/files/image file=@cover.png.b64 filename=cover.png name="cover-image"
     POST /api/books/29fdc01dddb345268400bebef45b9d9e/bookflows/36582d54166540638efc286e655fb657/files/image HTTP/1.1
     Accept: application/json
     Accept-Encoding: gzip, deflate